Tech professional drafting an EB2 NIW proposed endeavor statement for a USCIS immigration petition.

 This is where USCIS looks at whether your work matters and whether it matters at scale.

-In tech, this can include cybersecurity resilience, AI safety, healthcare modernization, infrastructure efficiency, operational automation, or large-scale risk reduction.
+In tech, this can include cybersecurity resilience, AI safety, healthcare modernization, infrastructure efficiency, automation, or large-scale risk reduction.

-Prong 2: Well-Positioned to Advance the Endeavor
+Prong 2: Well Positioned to Advance the Endeavor

 This is where your background supports your future plan.
 USCIS looks for evidence that you have already done work aligned with the endeavor and that you have the capability to execute it in the U.S.